mo-sharif/javascript-snippets/README.md

 ## What is this?

-Snippets cheat sheet that I am putting together to help anyone that needs to learn important coding topic or just use it as a refresher :boom: :raised_hands:
+Snippets cheat sheet that I am putting together to help us develope faster and cleaner code, following latest syntax and practices :boom: :raised_hands:

 enjoy!